ToolJet/ToolJet/docs/docs/data-sources/graphql.md

 # GraphQL

-ToolJet can connect to GraphQL endpoints.
-We currently support queries and mutations.
+ToolJet can connect to GraphQL endpoints to execute queries and mutations.

 ## Connection

-To add a new GraphQL datasource, click on the '+' button on data sources panel at the left-bottom corner of the app editor.
-Select GraphQL from the modal that pops up.
+To add a new GraphQL datasource, click the `+` button on  data sources panel at the bottom-left corner of the app builder and then select GraphQL from the modal that pops up.

 ToolJet requires the following to connect to a GraphQL datasource.

-- **URL**
+- URL of the GraphQL endpoint

-Following optional parameters are also supported:
+The following optional parameters are also supported:

    | Type         | Description |
    | -----------  | ----------- |